crinavarlan/discover_thailand/README.md

 * Has been tested whit an online validator [w3.org](https://validator.w3.org/).
 * Also, some of the apps have been tested using Django Framework.
 * Blisk has been used to test the responsive part.
 Have yet to come across any undesired responsiveness issues.
-* There are some unresolved errors.
-Any user can edit/delete posts on blog and forum even though the logged user is not the post creator.
+* There are some improvements that cam be made regarding user rights .
+Any user can edit/delete posts on blog even though the logged user is not the post creator.